ami798/airbnb-clone-project/README.md

 # AirBnB Clone Project

 ## Overview
 This project is a full-stack clone of the popular accommodation booking platform, AirBnB.
-The goal is to build a fully functional web application where users can browse property listings, view detailed information, and book accommodations.
-It includes frontend design, backend APIs, database design, and deployment.
+The goal is to build a fully functional web application where users can browse property listings, view detailed information and book accommodations.
+It includes frontend design, backend APIs, database design and deployment.

 ## Tech Stack
-- **Frontend**: HTML, CSS, JavaScript (React or similar framework)
+- **Frontend**: HTML, CSS, JavaScript (React)
-- **Backend**: Node.js / Express (optional for later stage)
+- **Backend**: Node.js
-- **Database**: MongoDB or PostgreSQL (optional for later stage)
+- **Database**: MongoDB or PostgreSQL
 - **Design Tool**: Figma for UI/UX design
 - **Version Control**: Git and GitHub